Kitaru

 Manage Secrets

-Create, inspect, list, and delete centralized secrets from the Kitaru CLI
+Create, inspect, list, and delete centralized secrets from the Kitaru CLI and Python SDK

 If you want the full LLM setup story — secret, model alias, and kitaru.llm() inside a flow — start with Secrets + Model Registration.